First published on March 29, 2021

 Not for them the loss of a seat.
 No, when they’re beaten they shout and scream and punch the air, try their damndest to take their parties down with them, and then set up their own better, bigglier parties to beat all the others, having seemingly never advanced emotionally beyond the tactics of school bullies controlling entry to the treehouse.
 And that lack of emotional maturity?
 It applies to their views of women, too.

-Take Sheridan, formerly of the Scottish Socialist Party, later of Solidarity, who last week announced his candidacy for Action For Independence before yesterday shifting his allegiances once again to Alba, where it is not yet clear if he’ll be granted a spot on the list – are you keeping up at the back?
-When he went to court on perjury charges – having lied in his defamation case against the News Of The World over reports he twice romped his way around a Manchester swingers club – he used the platform to vilify the female colleagues who refused to stand by him.
+Take Sheridan, formerly of the Scottish Socialist Party, later of Solidarity, who last week announced his candidacy for Action For Independence before yesterday shifting his allegiances once again to Alba – are you keeping up at the back?
+When he went to court on perjury charges, having lied in his defamation case against the News Of The World over reports he twice romped his way around a Manchester swingers club, he used the platform to vilify the female colleagues who refused to stand by him.

 In an article written in the aftermath of his imprisonment, under the headline The women who refused to lie for Tommy Sheridan, former SSP MSP Rosie Kane summarised his character thus: “Tommy only has two ways to deal with women.
 If he can’t fuck us, he will fuck us over.”